marcinmicek/NonRepeatingCharacter/README.md

 # NonRepeatingCharacter
-An application finding the first nonrepeating character in a string
+An application finding the first non-repeating character in a string